aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 | \<SDKRoot\>/tools/platoneSolidity2c.py | Generate C calling code according to PlatONE (Solidity) ABI      |
 | \<SDKRoot\>/tools/platoneWASM2c.py | Generate C calling code according to PlatONE (WASM) ABI      |

 Since contract programming languages generally support object-oriented, and C language does not support object-oriented, and cannot use a unified paradigm to transfer objects, only contract functions whose parameter types are consistent with the built-in types of C language can be converted into C calling code by tools.
-The specific input types of support contract functions are described in the [Contract Call (automatically generated)](###Contract-Call-id) chapter.
+The specific input types of support contract functions are described in the [Contract Call (Automatically Generated)](#Contract-Call-(automatically-generated)) chapter.

 Before making the call, you first need to compile the contract, and copy the ABI interface description JSON file generated in the contract compilation to the corresponding directory of the SDK: